Why is Wink switching to a subscription service?

 Can I control my products remotely?

-Yes.
-You can access, control, and automate your Wink-enabled products from the Wink app wherever you are, as long as you are connected to the Internet or mobile data.
+With an active Wink Subscription, you can access, control, and automate your Wink-enabled products from the Wink app wherever you are, as long as you are connected to the Internet or mobile data.
+Free Wink accounts will only have access to locally controlled devices.

 Does it cost me anything to control my products remotely?